was pleasantly surprised by

 girls there make terrific crepes and the custard

 and banana offering is magic.
-I could get very fat
+People could get very fat

 visiting the place too often.

-you, my new favourite is the smoked marlin mornay
+you, my favourite is the smoked marlin mornay

 Salsa, Avarua, offers good breakfasts and lunches,